The Asset Tracker v2 application is built on the following principles:

 DTS overlay files are named the same as the build target and use the file extension

-They are placed in the
+When they are placed in the

 You can add the following optional configurations to configure the heap or to provide additional information such as Access Point Name (APN) to the modem for registering with an LTE network: